coding-circle/charades/documentation/Socket.md

 Sockets are handled via `socket.io`.
 They primarily used for "pointing" at users as well as for triggering updates.
 When users join a "party" they enter a socket room.
 Each party will have it's own socket.io "room"

-Calls to socket server established on `/socket/` namespace.
-For more info see: tutorialspoint.com/socket.io/socket.io_namespaces.htm

 ## Party Connection

 **Note:** I just copied this from other socket work I did but seems like reasonable practice for modularity within socket.io since all event listeners need to be inside the connection closure.